PanK0/iNode-File-System/README.md

 # iNode File System
-Simple File System based on iNode structures
+Simple File System based on iNode structures.

+This project is similar to the [Simple-File-System](https://github.com/PanK0/Simple-File-System/blob/master/README.md) project built for Operating Systems course at the Bachelor's Degree, but the file system here uses inode structures instead of linked lists.

 ## HOW TO RUN
 To run the software is provided a test in */Tests*.
 Once there, launch the makefile with *make inodefs_test*.